About the MIN faculty

 In recent years, the MIN Faculty has earned an outstanding reputation for research and teaching.

-Two federal Clusters of Excellence and external funding totaling €47.5 million in 2012 reflect the Faculty’s development and enable, in cooperation with external research institutions, a combination of basic and interdisciplinary research on topics of relevance to society.
+Four Clusters of Excellence and external funding totaling €47.5 million in 2012 reflect the Faculty’s development and enable, in cooperation with external research institutions, a combination of basic and interdisciplinary research on topics of relevance to society.
 Research centers have grown from the federal Clusters of Excellence to enhance Universität Hamburg’s international competitiveness in the natural sciences.

 With its bachelor’s programs at full capacity, the MIN Faculty helps to mitigate the shortage of qualified specialists in the mathematics, informatics, natural science, and technology (MINT) professions.
 Programs are subject to continuous reform measures.
 In collaboration with students, the Faculty has pioneered significant changes such as greater independence in the organization of studies, the abolition of deadline regulations, and greater flexibility and choice in the selection of subject combinations.